 Trained staff in school work with children with mental health issues through nurture groups, individual programmes or mentoring.
 We also work with parents to signpost to organisations or provide resources and/or strategies.
-We work with a company who delivers mindfulness sessions and also work with Think Children to provide one to one support to key children.
+We work with a company who delivers mindfulness sessions (TLG), have ELSA trained TA's and offer bereavement counselling where appropriate (winston's Wish trained TA).